qwshen/spark-etl-framework/docs/mongo-reader.md

     - collection: the collection name to read data from.
     - user: the user name for accessing the target mongod instance.
     - password: the password for authentication
-- The following options controls the reading behavior:
+- The following options control the reading behavior:
     - localThreshold: the time in milliseconds to choose among multiple MongoDB servers to send a request.
 Default: 15.
     - readPreference.name: The name of the Read Preference mode to use.
       - primary: all read operations use only the current replica set primary.
 This is the default read mode.